- What are marketing personas and why do we use them?

 - Steps and tips for creating marketing personas

-During her first couple of months at Fast-Net, Robin has been settling in, gaining an understanding of the company and reviewing their existing marketing material while trying to build up a strategy to make the business grow.
-Besides an outdated website and a blog with two posts published in 2012, Fast-Net really doesn’t have a lot of marketing material to help her.
+During her first couple of months at Work Squirrel, Robin has been settling in, gaining an understanding of the company and reviewing their existing marketing material while trying to build up a strategy to make the business grow.
+Besides an outdated website and a blog with two posts published in 2014, Work Squirrel really doesn’t have a lot of marketing material to help her.

 Put yourself in Robin’s shoes for a minute: she’s in a new city at her first major job and is the only marketing person at the firm.
 That’s quite a lot of pressure.
 She doesn’t know the company inside out and she’s keen to make a good impression on the CEO.
-And he’s not convinced that the company even needs to do any marketing since they seem to be growing quite well without it.
+He’s not convinced that the company even needs to do any marketing, since they seem to be growing quite well without it.

-I believe creating personas for marketing should count among the first actions Robin implements.
-You see, personas are a very useful way of targeting your marketing material – content, ads, email campaigns and more – which provide information to, and answer the pain points of, a specific target audience who you think will be interested in buying your company’s wares.
-Fast-Net doesn’t have any personas at present, but when Robin creates her own, she’ll be able to produce content which does a much better job of accurately reaching her target audiences.
+I believe creating personas for marketing should be the first thing that Robin does.
+Personas are a useful way of targeting your marketing material to a specific target audience who you think will be interested in buying your company’s wares.
+Work Squirrel doesn’t currently have any personas, but when Robin creates her own, she’ll be able to produce content which much more effectively reaches her target audience.

-With this blog post, I am going to show how Robin goes about creating personas for marketing.
-She’s been given a pretty tight deadline to create a new marketing strategy, and wants to create and present her personas to the board in just a few days.
+In this blog post, I’ll describe how to create personas for marketing – from Robin’s point of view She’s been given a pretty tight deadline to create a new marketing strategy, and wants to create and present her personas to the board in just a few days.

 What’s an audience persona again?

-You might have guessed it already, but Robin is one of the personas we’ve developed at Fifty Five and Five.
-She works as a marketer at a Microsoft Partner and is in need of our services.
+You might have guessed it already, but Robin is one of the personas we’ve developed for our own marketing at Fifty Five and Five.
+She works as a marketer at a Microsoft Partner and needs services like ours.
 If the concept of a created persona attempting to create a persona for her fictional company seems a bit meta, I understand.
 But, there is a point to this!
-When we develop our audience personas for marketing, we focus on creating realistic characters with realistic back stories, personal lives, pressures, pain points and goals.
-Without these, our marketing would end up way too vague, unrelatable and, really, of no use to anyone.
+When we develop our audience personas, we focus on creating characters with realistic back stories, personal lives, pressures, pain points and goals.
+Without these, our marketing would become too vague, unrelatable and, really, of no use to anyone.

-Robin’s a great example of a persona, but to define one a bit more clearly, here’s a definition from our friends over at HubSpot:
+Robin’s a great example of a persona, but to define one a bit more clearly, here’s a definition from HubSpot:

 HubSpot go on to mention that personas should include demographics, behaviour patterns, motivations, goals and more.
-So, let’s break that definition down a little to work out what exactly a persona really is and explore how you can create personas for marketing with long-term impact.
+So, let’s break that definition down a little to work out what exactly a persona really, is and explore how you can create them for marketing with long-term impact.

 A “semi-fictional representation”

-Of course, Robin isn’t a real person.
-However, I’ve designed her based on an amalgamation of similar marketers I’ve met while working with Microsoft Partners.
+Robin isn’t a real person.
+But I’ve designed her based on an amalgamation of similar marketers I’ve met while working with B2B technology providers.
 Robin’s persona is therefore very detailed; the more detail, the better our content can be targeted to answer her questions, concerns and worries.
-Take the fact her boss – the founder of Fast-Net – isn’t convinced he needs a marketing department at all.
-This is common with small Microsoft Partners, and something marketers often need to overcome.
+The fact that her boss isn’t convinced he needs a marketing department at all, for instance, is a common problem with small B2B tech providers that marketers often need to overcome.

-Sadly, Robin is simply a figment of our collective imaginations, but I know that we all want to work with people just like her.
-Of course, it’s best practice to have anywhere between three and five personas to make sure your marketing also answers the needs of different audience personas.
+Robin is a figment of our collective imaginations, but we all want to work with people just like her.
+Of course, it’s best practice to have anywhere between three and five personas to make sure your marketing also answers the needs of different audiences.
 I currently use four ‘ideal customers’ – some of them are in far more established roles than Robin – while others don’t even work as marketers.
 You get the idea.